 Includes 6 bags of different sizes.
-Durable.
-Rip-resistant.
-Can be machine washed.
+Durable and rip-resistant.
+Can be machine-washed.
 Clothes can wash in the bag.
 Zippers have a protective covering.
 Seams are bound for a quality finish.
-Travel bag in mesh allows you to see what you have in the bag while still keeping your dirty separate from your clean.
+Mesh allows you to see what you have in the bag while still keeping your dirty separate from your clean.

 The mesh does not offer any way to help contain smells inside your bag.

 Nylon bag can be washed easily.
 Drawstring closure.
 Bag folds into a small case for easy packing.
 Holds several days of laundry.
 Light and simple.
 Small enough to take backpacking.
 An easy way to keep your clean clothes separated from your dirty laundry in your bags.